-Many conferences offer a chance to talk about the potential of blended learning and personalized learning in theory - but fewer manage to home in on what educators are actually doing--or not--on the ground.
+Many conferences offer discussions about the theoretical potential of blended and personalized learning.
+However, few manage to hone in on what educators are actually doing--and not doing--on the ground.

 It’s clear we’re making progress, but each of us is innovating at warp speed with little time to reflect and share with each other.